-In certain circumstances, a person who is disqualified from registration by Ofsted may apply to Ofsted for a waiver of disqualification unless, for example, they are barred from working with children.
+Staff who are disqualified may apply to Ofsted for a waiver of disqualification, unless they are barred from working with children.

-Police attendance on school site (Statutory Guidance - PACE Code C 2019)
+Police Attendance on School Site (Statutory Guidance - PACE Code C 2019)

 Students may only be interviewed at their place of education in exceptional circumstances and only when the principal or their nominee agrees.
 Every effort will be made to notify the parent(s) or other person responsible for the student's welfare and the appropriate adult, if this is a different person, that the police want to interview the student and reasonable time will be allowed to enable the appropriate adult to be present at the interview.
 If awaiting the appropriate adult would cause unreasonable delay, and unless the student is suspected of an offence against the educational establishment, the principal or their nominee will act as the appropriate adult for the purposes of the interview.